ValuationFMCG (Fast-Moving Consumer Goods)

 Free Cash Flow (FCF) in FMCG (Fast-Moving Consumer Goods)

-How to interpret and apply free cash flow (fcf) specifically when analyzing fmcg (fast-moving consumer goods) stocks in India.
+How to interpret and apply free cash flow (fcf) when analyzing fmcg (fast-moving consumer goods) stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Free Cash Flow (FCF)?